Uniform Choice: History

 The group with this final lineup of Pat Dubar, Pat Dyson, Vic Maynez and David Mello went forward with a new vision as Uniform Choice and continued to record and create what was considered the first O.C.
 Straight Edge Demos.
-The group gained momentum nationally while performing throughout California and beyond bringing the group to their current level of fame and recognition in the Southern California punk subculture.
+The group gained momentum nationally while performing throughout California and beyond bringing the group to their current level of recognition in the Southern California punk subculture.

 Screaming for Change is their most acclaimed album.
 They also recorded another less well received LP called Staring into the Sun and their demo has been bootlegged several times.
 Pat Dubar was a graduate of Pepperdine University and created the label Wishingwell Records, which released albums by Unity, Uniform Choice, Blast, and Youth of Today, among others.
 Uniform Choice is historically among the first five Straight Edge Hardcore bands to emerge from Southern California.